larrytheliquid/generic-reuse/ArtifactOverview.md

 The code should be black and white, and the mode displayed at the bottom of the buffer should be "(cedille)".

-Pressing `M-s` (the meta key, e.g. alt, and `s`) checks the file, which adds syntax highlighting and adds navigation mode (navi) to the bottom of the buffer "(cedille navi)".
+Pressing `M-s` (the meta key, e.g. the alt key, and the character 's') checks the file, which adds syntax highlighting and adds navigation mode (navi) to the bottom of the buffer, which should now display "(cedille navi)".
 The file passed type checking if pressing `r` results in the message "No errors." at the bottom of the file buffer.

-This is all that is required to evaluate our artifact, for each file described in Part 2.
+This is all that is required to evaluate our artifact, for each file described in Parts 2 and 3.
 If you feel more adventurous, feel free to press `h` to enter Cedille's help mode, then click "cedille mode commands" to learn how to navigate the code's AST, and display the context (`c`) and goal (`i`) once focusing on a particular node (by pressing `p` with the cursor on a node), and how to unfocus a node (by pressing `g`).
 It is also possible to jump (by pressing `j`) to the definition of a focused node, and jump back (by pressing `,`).

 Part 2: Step-by-Step Evaluation Instructions